timigod/api_doc/source/protocol/ride_hailing.html.md

 # Bid

 A bid to provide a ride service.
-Typically sent by a car owner with the price for the ride, the estimated time of arrival and extra services it may offer.
+Typically sent by a car owner with the price for the ride, the distance from the pick up location and the estimated time of arrival.

 ## Arguments